uncomplexlearning/a-level/markdown/physics.md

 </br>

-- when adding/subtracting data
+- To add/subtract data
   - add the absolute uncertainties
-- when multiplying/dividing data
+- To multiply/divide data
   - add the percentage uncertainties
-- when exponentiating data
+- To exponentiate data
   - multiply the percentage uncertainty by the power

 ## 1.3 Estimation of physical quantities